ldionne/mpl11/README.md

       datatype itself.
 This was done in a previous version, but it might have some advantages.
 - [ ] Consider providing automatic currying for metafunctions.
-- [ ] Is it necessary/possible to optimize `foldr`?
 - [ ] By making some std algorithms constexpr and providing a couple of containers with constexpr iterators, would we have constexpr for free almost everywhere?
-- [ ] Make it possible to reuse tests for single metafunctions.
-Once that is possible, remove duplication in the various fold unit tests.

 <!-- Links -->